sio/parrot38/SPECIFICATION.md

   No spaces or punctuation marks can appear in the area enclosed by double colons, or the whole line will not be treated as parrot38 markup.
 - Two colon symbols (::)
-- Value: all text after the colon until the line break.
+- Value: all text after double colon until the line break.

 Keys and their value meanings/formats are not subject to this specification.
 Key names and handling their values is delegated to parser implementations.